mandalaoui/Netfilm/README.md

 ```bash
 docker-compose run -it --rm --name netflix-web -p 3000:3000 web
 ```
 > After starting the web client, the application is accessible at: http://localhost:3000/

+### Android Client:
+Create a new device (Emulator) - pixel 2, R
+Run the Emulator

 ## Additional Notes
 ### Admin Panel Access:
 The admin user is manually defined in MongoDB.
 Upon re-login, the admin can access the management dashboard.
 All files are stored inside Docker containers.

 ### Running API Requests
 A api_request.rest file is included for testing API calls.

 Usage steps: